Kei Truck & Kei Car Laws in Illinois (2026)

 Q: What happens if I get pulled over driving an unregistered kei truck in Illinois?
 A: Driving an unregistered or improperly registered vehicle can result in tickets, fines, vehicle impoundment, and legal complications.
 Always ensure proper registration before operating on public roads.

 Q: Is Illinois considering legislation to clarify kei truck laws?
-A: As of early 2025, there's no widely reported legislation specifically addressing kei truck legalization.
-Monitor the Illinois General Assembly for updates.
+A: As of early 2026, no legislation specifically addressing kei truck legalization has been introduced.
+The Secretary of State's office has made clear that without new legislation, kei trucks remain ineligible for registration.
+Monitor the Illinois General Assembly for any future bills.

 Q: Can I register a kei truck in another state and drive it in Illinois?
 A: Illinois law generally requires Illinois residents to register vehicles in Illinois.
 Out-of-state registration while residing in Illinois may violate state law.
 Consult a legal professional before pursuing this option.